 4. Feature Producer

-Feature Producers work on studio shows or segments assisting producers in their work.
-They suggest content to be featured along with the storyline.
-They supervise the scripting, shooting and editing of these segments.
-It is a stepping stone to becoming a full-fledged producer.
+Feature Producers work on studio shows or segments, assisting producers with their work.
+They suggest featuring content along with the storyline and supervising the scripting, shooting, and editing of these segments.
+This is a stepping stone to becoming a full-fledged producer.

 5. Documentary Producer

-A documentary producer is vital to the production of any documentary and is in charge of all the aspects of making a documentary film – right from conceptualisation to marketing.
-Documentary producers need to have great people and fund-raising skills.
-In many smaller productions, the documentary producer is often the director as well.
+A documentary producer is vital to producing any documentary and is responsible for all aspects of making a documentary film—from conceptualization to marketing.
+They need to have great people skills and fund-raising skills.
+In many smaller productions, the documentary producer is often the director.

 6. Production Executive

-Production Executives are like the managers of a show.
-They are in charge of hiring, managing and organising a production for television or film.
+Production Executives are like show managers.
+They are in charge of hiring, managing, and organizing production for television or film.
 They also need to secure the required funding for their show.
-They are also vital to ensure that the production sticks to its budget and meets or exceeds its targeted viewership.
-They hence have an important role to play in the business side of the production.
+They ensure the output sticks to its budget and meets or exceeds its targeted viewership.
+Hence, they have an essential role in the production business.

 7. Video Journalist

-They carry out in-depth research on a topic and need to be able to work independently with minimal supervision.
-Video journalists are often required to travel to locations to interview people and report on various topics in an ethical and unbiased fashion.
-They need to be able to think on their feet while reporting live situations as well as need to be able to conduct interviews with sensitivity to elicit the maximum amount of information from interviewees.
+Video journalists carry out in-depth research on a topic and need to be able to work independently with minimal supervision.
+They often travel to locations to interview people and report on various topics ethically and unbiasedly.
+They need to think on their feet while reporting live situations and conduct interviews with sensitivity to elicit the maximum amount of information from interviewees.

 8. PCR Controller